E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/cubble_coarsening/cubble_hip/readme.rst

     warning: old/Util.h:#125 : inline bool cudaCallAndLog(hipError_t result, const char *callStr,
     warning: old/Util.h:#137 : inline void cudaCallAndThrow(hipError_t result, const char *callStr,

-This is due to the cubble program using the same naming scheme as cuda form some functions, i.e the name is cudaSomething and the converter is warning that it was uable to convert them, however in this case these are not actual cuda calls and it should not covert thse, so it is safe to ignore the warnings
+This is due to the cubble program using the same naming scheme as cuda for some functions, i.e the name is cudaSomething and the converter is warning that it was uable to convert them, however in this case these are not actual cuda calls and it should not covert these, so it is safe to ignore the warnings.

 The cubble code also uses the NVTX library for better profiling, this library does not work on AMD hardware and while comparable functionality exists this will not be automatically converted.
-The Cubble program will work without NVTX so in this case we just remove the inclusion of nvToolsExt.h and not enable profiling when compiling the Cubble program.
+The Cubble program will work without NVTX so in this case we just remove the inclusion of ``nvToolsExt.h`` and not enable profiling when compiling the Cubble program.

-On some systems we may need to add "-DENABLE_HIP_PROFILE=0" to the compilation flags to suppress errors about some profiling headers not being found.
+On some systems we may need to add ``-DENABLE_HIP_PROFILE=0`` to the compilation flags to suppress errors about some profiling headers not being found.

-After this we should have a version of the code that can be compiled with the included makefile.
+After this we should have a version of the code that can be compiled with the included ``makefile``.
 Unfortunately this version will not run with the current version of HIP, tested with version 3.1.
-The program will fail with not finding symbols in hipGetSymbolAddress calls or complaining it does not have device functions for certain calls.
+The program will fail with not finding symbols in ``hipGetSymbolAddress`` calls or complaining it does not have device functions for certain calls.
 The cubble code places the majority of its code in the cubble namespace, unfortunately currently the HIP compiler struggles with device symbols and functions being in a namespace.
 The easiest solution in this case is to move all the code out of the cubble namespace, this will give you a code that will run on AMD hardware.
 It is likely this will improve in the future and this step will no longer be needed.